Andalusi nubah: Form, texts, and performance

 The instrumental ensemble used includes the ud, rabab, Maghreb rebab or rebec, nay, qanun, tambourine, and a goblet drum called darbuka.
 The instrumentalists also serve as chorus.

 Scales

 Tunisia

-In Tunisia, the 13 nubat are traditionally said to have been classified and organized by the 18th-century aristocratic amateur Muhammad al-Rashid Bey, who died in 1759.
+In Tunisia, the 13 nubat are traditionally said to have been classified and organized by the 18th-century aristocrat Muhammad I ar-Rashid.
 He is also credited with the composition or commissioning of the 27 instrumental pieces (bashrafs, etc.) that introduce and separate the main vocal pieces in the nuba cycle.
 In this system, the 13 nubat are treated as a single overarching cycle, given a sequence in which, ideally, they should be performed.

 Morocco

 The nubat of Morocco were collected and classified toward the end of the 18th century by the musician Al Haïk from Tetuan.

 Unlike the nubat from Algeria or Tunisia, Moroccan nubat are long, so it is rare for a Moroccan nuba to be played in its entirety.
-Another distinction is that many Tunisian or Libyan nubat and some Algerian nubat are considered as being of Turkish inspiration, whereas Moroccan nubat are free of this influence.